 Last year marked the 20 year anniversary of my mother's death and, unbeknownst to me, this time stamp would conjure up a wave of deep reflection.
 After spending years undergoing transformation and growth, I was surprised by how much of this undoing led me to feel detached from my femininity and softness.
 Reflecting on her absence made me realize how hardened I had become after handling heavy, messy emotions and how necessary it was to come back to the parts of me that feel grounded and rooted as a woman.
 I visited all the moments when I felt deeply connected to myself and my creativity and arrived at a project from when I was studying architecture.
 This project revolved around overlapping systems of urban cores, and employed the color red as a means to express ideas of density, transport, and connectivity.
 It was here that I first discovered the beautiful connection between the disciplines of art and design and how everything from ecological impact to human emotion can be expressed through abstraction.
 I then created my ‘RED ROOM’, by allowing myself to sit with the seemingly disjointed pieces of my lived experiences and emotions.
 My hope is for this body of work to be both seen and felt while inspiring you to create your own Red Room.

-I’m a visual artist and multidisciplinary designer living and working in Portland, ME.
-I love abstraction and exploring ways of capturing the essence of moments and ideas through my work and, since 2019, I’ve worked professionally across architecture, art and graphic design to ground my approach to these explorations.
-I enjoy operating at the intersection of these disciplines and taking bits and pieces from each has played a vital role in informing creativity.
+Over the years, I’ve worked professionally across art, architecture, and graphic design to ground my practice and operating at the intersection of these disciplines has played a vital role in informing my creativity.

-Some of my interests include studying art and design across cultures, tinkering and building by hand, cooking (and eating), solving Sudoku puzzles, and spending time lost in nature.
+Some of my interests include studying art and design across cultures, tinkering and building by hand, cooking (and eating haha), solving Sudoku puzzles, and spending time lost in nature.
 I also love to follow short stents of curiosity, new findings that spark joy, and anything that I find fascinating at the moment.
-Learning how to follow these curiosities has led to some of the most fulfilling moments in my creative journey.
+Learning how to follow these curiosities has led to some of the most fulfilling moments in my creative journey and whether you're new to me and my work or you've been following along over the years, I'm so grateful that I get to create and share this work with you!

 All Artworks on this website are copyright Brit Webber Arts